 As a prerequisite, do enable Bluetooth and Location on both the sender and recipient’s device.
 It also goes without saying that both devices must be in close proximity.

 If it has worked till now, rest of the steps should be fairly simple.

 Follow these steps to share files using Nearby Share:

 - Share any file like you usually do and this time choose the blue colored Nearby Share icon from the menu of options.

 2. Next up, the system will prompt you to activate Nearby Share.

 3. Ensure the device visibility is set for all the nearby contacts for optimum performance.
 Alternatively, you can choose to share it with some contacts.

 On a side note, you can also assign Preferred Visibility status to frequent senders.
 This can be controlled from the Android wheel menu at the top-right corner.
 Such contacts will see you nearby even if you’re not Nearby Share at the moment.

 4. The sending and receiving process is fairly similar to file sharing via Bluetooth.
 The sender will select the contact with whom he/she wants to share and the other device will get a notification.
 Upon acceptance, the transfer will begin.
 You can view the progress right from an overlay at the bottom.

 From the looks of it, Nearby Share seems a minimal approach to file sharing on the Android ecosystem.
 Plus it doesn’t seem to be tied to Pixel phones as it’s based on Google Play services.
-For example, in the above image, we can see a Chromebook, a smartwatch and even an iPhone in the list of dummy devices.
+It is expected to run with a Chromebook, Google Chrome browser, and other devices (perhaps even Apple ones).
 Ergo, it is likely to function across the board and seems quite a handy feature to have, at least on paper.
 We’ll be testing the speed comparisons with its alternative solutions and update the result here.